Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: General gravitational field

 \subsection{Polarization modes}

-Now, consider a gravitational wave to which one can associate a definite spacetime propagation direction, for example vacuum GR plane waves, either linearized or exact (cf. \S 35.3 and \S 35.9 of \cite{misner1973freeman}).
-Then, its spatial propagation direction, as seen in the instantaneous rest frame of the test particles, is given by a unit vector $n$ orthogonal to $u$, namely
+Now, we decompose the tidal tensor to obtain the polarization modes of gravitational waves.
+To do so, consider a gravitational wave to which one can associate a definite spacetime propagation direction, for example vacuum GR plane waves, either linearized or exact (cf. \S 35.3 and \S 35.9 of \cite{misner1973freeman}).
+Then, its spatial propagation direction, as seen in the instantaneous rest frame of the test particles, is given by a unit vector $n$ orthogonal to $u$, namely\footnote{An arbitrary observer with 4-velocity $u'$ would see a spatial propagation direction $n'$ determined by restrictions analogous to those in \eqref{eq:spatial-propagation-direction}.}